bmarini/rack-mogilefs/README.md

 the [MogileFS Module](http://www.grid.net.ru/nginx/mogilefs.en.html), but if you need a quick way to serve them out of a Rack app, this should help.

-## Caveats
+## Caveats ( serving files vs reproxying )

 Serving files through Ruby is slow.
-The preferred method is to set an X-Reproxy-Url header from ruby and let the web server serve the file.
+The preferred method is to set an X-Reproxy-Url header from your app and let the web server serve the file.
 For Nginx, you could have a config like this:

     location /reproxy {